 *The Newcastle FPA health clinic is just up the street from UON’s City Precinct.

-We have many events during Sexual Health Awareness week that cover many topics like sexually transmissible infections, unintended pregnancy and safe abortion, consent and promotion of safe and satisfying sexual experiences.
+We have many events during Sexual Health And Guidance Week that cover many topics like sexually transmissible infections, unintended pregnancy and safe abortion, consent and promotion of safe and satisfying sexual experiences.